 Route Summary

-The Ruta dels 8 Pobles (Route of the 8 Towns) is a simple route that runs mostly along agricultural roads, connecting the 8 towns (one of them abandoned) of the beautiful Vall de Gallinera.
+The Ruta dels 8 Pobles (Route of the 8 Villages ) is a simple but quite long route.
+It runs mostly on paved farm roads, connecting the 8 villages of the beautiful Vall de Gallinera.

 Data sheet